Ellen Dugan, MD

 Professor of Family Medicine, Assistant Dean for Population Health and Prevention

-Yumi Shitama Jarris, MD is a Professor of Family Medicine and the Assistant Dean for Population Health and Prevention.
+Yumi Shitama Jarris, MD serves as a Clinical Advisor to students pursuing our Population Health Scholars Track.
+She is a Professor of Family Medicine and the Assistant Dean for Population Health and Prevention.
 She is the Division Director of Medical Student Education and the Director of the Population Health Scholar Track.
 She practices Adolescent Medicine at the Student Health Clinic.
 Dr. Jarris is a graduate of the University of Maryland School of Medicine and the Fairfax Family Medicine Residency and completed a faculty development fellowship at Duke University Medical Center.
 She was on the faculty at the Swedish Cherry Hill Residency Program in Seattle, was Associate Director of the Valley Family Medicine Residency in Renton, WA, and worked in community health centers in Seattle and Burlington, VT.
 She completed the MedStar Health Teaching Scholars Program and received a Medical Education Research Certificate from the AAMC.
 She is co-chair of the Workforce Education and Training Committee for the ASTHO Primary Care and Public Health Integration National Collaborative Group.

 Dr. Jarris received the Henry Walton Prize for the most downloaded article from the journal Medical Education in 2012.
 Her interests include population health, racial and ethnic disparities in health, adolescent medicine, critical reflection in medical education, and work-life balance.